On Singular Localization of $\mathfrak{g}$-modules: Extended differential operators on

-We observe that a $(\D_G,L)$-module is the same thing as a $\D_G \ast \U(\lo)$-module on which the action of $1 \ot \lo$ is integrable (the action of $1 \otimes \lo$ is the differential of the given $L$-action).
+Observe that a $(\D_G,L)$-module is the same thing as a $\D_G \ast \U(\lo)$-module on which the action of $1 \ot \lo$ is integrable (i.e. its the differential of the given $L$-action).
 We have an algebra isomorphism